CONGRATULAZIONE A NUOVO VICE MINISTRO DA DIAPORA AFRICANA …

 One, that Yoruba people came to their present place from somewhere else.

-Two, the first centre of Yoruba life was at Ile-Ife.
+Two, the first center of Yoruba life was at Ile-Ife.

 ‘The Religion & Beliefs of the yoruba People’ – (source: professor Bolaji Idowu Ph.D.)